sindhiya1930/skillfyme-devops-ai/Docker/Assignment5/Jenkins.md

 > Enter your AWS Access Key ID, Secret Access Key, default region, and default output format.

 ## 3. Create Jenkins Pipeline (Jenkinsfile)
+Now, let's create a new Jenkins Pipeline project and paste the following Groovy script as the Jenkinsfile.
+> In Jenkins UI, go to Dashboard -> New Item.

+* Enter an item name (e.g., python-webapp-cicd).

+* Select Pipeline and click OK.

+* In the configuration page, scroll down to the Pipeline section.

+* Select Pipeline script under Definition.

+* Copy and paste the following script into the Script textbox.